Beepsandbreakthroughs

 ends mode

-Ends Mode is an operational mode where a joint (or actuator) moves at a commanded constant speed until it reaches a predefined positional limit (end stop) or timeout.
+Ends mode is an operational mode where a joint (or actuator) moves at a commanded constant speed until it reaches a predefined positional limit (end stop) or timeout.
 It does not use force/torque feedback to adapt to contact;...

 Euler angles